Ascendvent, AOSI®: AI-Native Product Development

 TL;DR

 I started building a B2C AI confidence app.
 Structured discovery killed that hypothesis and I pivoted to the real customer: coaches, tutors and mentors drowning in ops.
-I'm now building the software layer that lets them focus on the relationship instead of the spreadsheet.
+Checkin is now live, replacing email check-ins with structured workflows that surface signal to practitioners.

 The Challenge